MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/in-place-upgrade-task-sequence-not-continue.md

 ---
-title: A ConfigMgr in-place upgrade task sequence doesn't continue
+title: A Configuration Manager in-place upgrade task sequence doesn't continue
 description: Fixes an issue in which a Configuration Manager in-place upgrade task sequence doesn't continue after a Windows 10 in-place upgrade rollback, and errors are logged. ms.date: 09/11/2020 ms.prod-support-area-path: